This Day In Music: October 25

 October 25, 1968 ~ Todd Thomas, commonly known as singer, songwriter Speech, born in Milwaukee, Wisconsin, USA ~ Frontman, co-founding member of progressive hip hop act Arrested Development, known best for their pivotal 1992 3 Years 5 Months And 2 Days In The Life Of debut album.
 The album spawned the Billboard Hot 100 top 10 hits Tennessee, People Everyday and Mr Wendal.
 The group would release two more albums, critically acclaimed but commercially less successful.
 Thomas would release his eponymous Speech solo debut album in 1996

-October 25, 1968 ~ R&B group the Temptations release their Cloud Nine single ~ The song marked a stylistic change for the band, being the first to incorporate elements from psychedelic music.
+October 25, 1968 ~ R&B group the Temptations release Cloud Nine, lifted off the album of the same name ~ The song marked a stylistic change for the band, being the first to incorporate elements from psychedelic music.
 When band member Otis Williams introduced producer Norman Whitfield to the music of Sly & the Family Stone, who had just had a hit with Dance To The Music, Whitfield was initially reluctant to follow this radical sound, commenting that psychedelic soul was nothing but a passing fancy.
 He gave it a go though, and within a few weeks had created the backing tracks for Cloud Nine.
-The single would be well received, Cash Box calling it “near revolutionary”, and reach top 10 on both the Billboard Hot 100 and Billboard R&B charts.
+The single would be well received, Cash Box calling it “near revolutionary”, and reached top 10 on both the Billboard Hot 100 and Billboard R&B charts.
 Over the next few years Whitfield would produce a string of ever more eclectic and socio-politically themed songs for the band, including Runaway Child Running Wild, Psychedelic Shack, and Ball Of Confusion (That's What The World Is Today)

 October 25, 1956 ~ Hard rock, heavy metal, glam metal guitarist, singer Matthias Jabs born in Hannover, West Germany ~ Best known as longtime lead guitarist for the Scorpions, appearing on all albums since Lovedrive released in 1979.
 Present on hits such as Still Loving You, No One Like You (Live), Wind Of Change, Send Me An Angel and Alien Nation